 I quickly ran back.
 I searched every aisle.
 I ran out and rifled through my car, but the money was nowhere to be found.
 On a long shot, I went back inside to the courtesy counter and asked if anyone had turned it in.
 No one had.

-I think there really is a battle for good and evil out there and that the devil wants souls so badly he is willing to go to extraordinary and elaborate lengths to destroy people and things.
-God, on the other hand, speaks quietly hoping we will be open and listen because He has a simple and wonderful plan.
+God, on the other hand, speaks quietly hoping we will be open and listen.
+He has a simple and wonderful plan with no tricks or coercion required.
 God reminds us He is here but He is not going to force His way into our lives as the devil does.

 So to Betsy of New Central Baptist Church and Rochelle of Riverview Church, I cannot thank you enough.
 You were the topic of the dinner conversation with my boys and tonight you are in my heart and prayers.
 I wish there were words for what you gave me, and the $100 bill was just the tip of the iceburg.
 I needed that reminder that God is watching out for us, even when we make mistakes.